“It feels great to know I helped our client be in a better position to weather so much uncertainty brought on by this global pandemic.”

 I am a career consultant and have mostly worked across the public sector and financial services.
-My formal background is in finance and strategy, but over time I began working in a technical capacity across several system implementations, application enhancements and agile project executions.
+My formal background is in finance and strategy; however, after a time, I began working in a technical capacity across several system implementations, application enhancements and agile project executions.

 I have always enjoyed finding innovative ways to solve a complex problem.
-I am someone that enjoys trying new foods, traveling to new places, and meeting new people, so working in consulting was undoubtedly an excellent fit for me, as with each project you face new challenges.
+I enjoy trying new foods, traveling to new places, and meeting new people, so working in consulting was undoubtedly an excellent fit for me, as with each project, you always face new challenges.